oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

 ![Screenshot of terminal output](./images/bounce-database.png " ")

 - After the database comes back up from bounce
     - Set tde configuration parameter
         - In this case it is set to file
         - What we are telling the database is
-                - In wallet root location, under the tde directory, I’m going to be using a wallet file
+            - In wallet root location, under the tde directory
+            - I’m going to be using a wallet file
             - If using Oracle Key Vault the configuration will say OKV instead of file

 ![Screenshot of terminal output](./images/post-bounce.png " ")

-    - Create the keystore
+2. Create the keystore
     - Give it a wallet file
     - Give it a password
     - Open it